GateScheduleConfiguratorBase

 TSNschedGateScheduleConfigurator simple module

-This module provides a gate scheduling configurator that uses the TSNsched tool that is available at https://github.com/ACassimiro/TSNsched Tested revision: 3f3bf663d196ec6c03e81a1e1392d4aefd158e3e
+Provides a gate scheduling configurator that uses the TSNsched tool which is available at https://github.com/ACassimiro/TSNsched.
+Tested revision: 3f3bf663d196ec6c03e81a1e1392d4aefd158e3e

 Z3GateScheduleConfigurator simple module

-This module provides a gate scheduling algorithm that uses the open source z3 SAT solver from Microsoft.
+Provides a gate scheduling algorithm that uses the open source z3 SAT solver from Microsoft.
 In order to be able to use this module, the corresponding 'Z3 Gate Scheduling Configurator' feature must be enabled and the libz3-dev package must be installed.

 Parameters